fractalkitty/eleventy-base-blog/content/blog/003_polyhedra/thirdpost.md

 ## Other activities
 - pairing with a friend to break their stuff
+- trick-or-treating with a rogue and a wayward traveler.

 ## Reading
 - "To Be Taught if Fortunate" by Becky Chambers